plamarque/Holacracy-Constitution/Holacracy-Constitution.md

 #### 1.6.1 Elections & Eligibility

 Upon request of a Cercle Member, a Cercle's Facilitator will hold an election to elect someone to fill its Facilitator Rôle or Secretary Rôle.
 No Rôle or Politique may assign these Rôles or remove an assignment via any other means, nor change the required process.
-Normally, the only candidates eligible for these elections are a Cercle's Cercle Members.
+Normally, the only candidates eligible for these elections are a Cercle's Membres de Cercle.
 However, a Politique of the Cercle or any Super-Cercle may add or limit eligible candidates.

 #### 1.6.2 Election Term